Women in Film & Video DC 〉 History

-As part of our 35th Anniversary Celebration WIFV is fundraising to establish a Seed Fund for Documentary Filmmakers.
-We hope to raise $35,000 by the end of 2015 so we can support four $2,500 grants in each of the next three years.
-Applications will be available when we meet our goal.
-In the first three years, the grants will be available to WIFV Members only.
+As part of our 35th Anniversary Celebration WIFV raised funds to establish a Seed Fund for Documentary Filmmakers.
+The grants are available to WIFV Members only.
 Contact email@example.com for more information.
 You can make a donation here.

 This program supports artists with the completion/post-production of a short film (no longer than 15 minutes including credits).
 This grant program is made possible with proceeds from the 2001 DC screening of WHAT MATTERS MOST, written and directed by Jane Cusumano and limited in-kind services from Henninger Media Services, Interface Media Group, Ott House Audio, and ReelPlan.
 The program is administered by Women in Film & Video.
 More information on this program for WIFV Members and application info is available here.